 The power of spectroscopy lies in its ability to probe materials and environments in a variety of different ways.
-Here’s what we’ve learned about those techniques, and what you need to know about applying them using Ocean Insight products.
+Here’s what we’ve learned about those techniques, and what you need to know about applying them using Ocean Optics products.

 From UV to NIR wavelengths, absorbance measurements provide information about the chemical composition of materials in all states of matter.
 Learn how absorbance can be used to identify substances or measure the concentration of a molecule.